vu-ls/Crassus/README.md

 ## Did you really make yet another privilege escalation discovery tool?

 ...but with a twist as Crassus is utilising the [SysInternals Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) and is parsing raw PML log files.
-You can leave ProcMon running for hours and discover 2nd and 3rd level (ie an app that loads another DLL that loads yet another DLL when you use a specific feature of the parent app) DLL Hijacking vulnerabilities.
-It will also automatically generate proxy DLLs with all relevant exports for vulnerable DLLs.
+Typical usage is to generate a boot log using Process Monitor and then parse it with Crassus.
+It will also automatically generate source code for proxy DLLs with all relevant exports for vulnerable DLLs.

 ## Features

 * Parsing ProcMon PML files natively.
 The log (PML) parser has been implemented by porting partial functionality to C# from https://github.com/eronnen/procmon-parser/.
 You can find the format specification [here](https://github.com/eronnen/procmon-parser/tree/master/docs).
-* Crassus will create proxy DLLs for all missing DLLs that were identified.
-For instance, if an application is vulnerable to DLL Hijacking via `version.dll`, Crassus will create a `version.dll.cpp` file for you with all the exports included in it.
+* Crassus will create source code for proxy DLLs for all missing DLLs that were identified.
+For instance, if an application is vulnerable to DLL Hijacking via `version.dll`, Crassus will create a `version.cpp` file for you with all the exports included in it.
 Then you can insert your payload/execution technique and compile.
+* For other events of interest, such as creating a process or loading a library, the ability for unprivileged users to modify the file or any parts of the path to the file are is investigated.
-* Able to process large PML files and store all DLLs of interest in an output CSV file.
+* Able to process large PML files and store all events of interest in an output CSV file.
 Local benchmark processed a 3GB file with 8 million events in 45 seconds.

 # Table of Contents